youzelle/weather-app/README.md

 A street number and name will provide the weather, but it may not be the correct location, e.g. same street name and city but different city.
 A street number will result in an error.

+To Do:

+Create default location
+Create one week forcast
+Create ayncs/await version